open-education-hub/web-security/cookies-session-management-access-control/README.md

 ## Wayback Machine

-The Wayback Machine is a digital archive of the entire internet.
+The [Wayback Machine](https://archive.org/web/) is a digital archive of the entire internet.
 It allows the user to go “back in time” and see what websites looked like in the past.
 For a hacker, it can be useful to see what information was displayed on a website a few months ago or even a few years ago.
-The Wayback Machine can be found at [https://archive.org/web/](https://archive.org/web/).

 # Wrap-up